Ankhhaf: Tomb

+Tomb G 7510 is located in the east side(depicted in green) compared to the Great Pyramid of Giza as shown in the centre of the picture.

 Ankhaf's mastaba tomb, G 7510, was one of the largest in the eastern cemetery at Giza.
 The tomb was dated to the reign of Khafre by Reisner.
 More recently a study of the architecture, iconography and titles of the occupants has led to a reassessment and the tomb likely spans the reigns of Khufu, Djedefre and Khafre.

 A superb and realistic painted limestone portrait bust of Ankhhaf discovered in his tomb is considered the work "of a master" of ancient Egyptian art from the time of the Old Kingdom, and can be seen at the Museum of Fine Arts, Boston.
 Its catalog number is Museum Expedition 27.442.